Holes Essential of Human Anatomy and Physiology

 Option d – Left ventricle

-Which one of the following is an example of vestigial organ in man?
+Which among the following is a vestigial organ in humans?

 (a) Jaw apparatus